Harika-SVL/Shell-Scripting/notes.md

 $1 = 12
 $2 = 13
 ```
-* Lets develop a shell script which takes name and location as positional argument 1 and 2 and prints the
+* Let's develop a shell script which takes name and location as positional argument 1 and 2 and prints the
 ```
 #!/bin/bash

 #####################################################################
-# Author: Shaik Khaja Ibrahim
+# Author: Harika
 # Version: v1.0.0
-# Date: 26-Aug-2020
+# Date: Present
 # Description: This script demonstrates positional arguments
 # Usage: ./positionalargdemo.sh <name> <location>
 # 1 positional argument is considered as name